Baby May 15, 2026

 9. Guess the Parents’ Ages

-Gather 10 photographs of the parents-to-be ranging from infancy to adulthood.
-Pin them to a board or pass them around in a nice leather album.
-Guests have to guess the exact age of the parent in each photo.
-It is a wonderful trip down memory lane.
+Gather ten childhood photographs of the parents-to-be and arrange them inside a nice album.
+Guests guess the exact age of the parent in each photo, which makes for a lovely trip down memory lane.

 Modern and Funny